codeheroesdev/hull-stripe/assets/readme.md

-# Public facing readme for instructions loaded in Hull dashboard
+# Hull ♥ Stripe

+This ship allows you to fetch events information from your Stripe account.